apache/pulsar/site2/docs/io-elasticsearch-sink.md

 ## Requirements

-To deploy an ElasticSearch sink connector, the following are required:
+To deploy an Elasticsearch sink connector, the following are required:

-- ElasticSearch 7 (ElasticSearch 8 will be supported in the future)
+- Elasticsearch 7 (Elasticsearch 8 will be supported in the future)
 - OpenSearch 1.x

 ## Feature